PreyK/HelloDisplay/README.md

 * Add multi-monitor options for "mirror screen, turn-off, extend" and show it on the UI.
 * Add advanced options (refresh rate, color space, etc..)
 * Make UI nice and fancy
+* Codereview and refactor.
+I'm not a python programmer, any insights welcome :D

 ### acknowledgements: